konstantinklemmer/konstantinklemmer.github.io/README.txt

 This is my personal website, where I want to document my research and other activities.
 The website content may be used freely as long as the author is mentioned and cited as such.

+For my blog, I use the R Markdown library prettydocs by Yixuan Qiu.(http://yixuan.cos.name/prettydoc/)

 The template used for the webdesign on this page is Strata by HTML5 UP.
 For more details, see below: